Kennethws/ucb-summer-cloud-computing/README.md

 # ucb-summer-cloud-computing
-This is a handwritten recognition project by AWS SageMaker and Hugo.
+This is a NLP project that creates a flask app by AI APIs, AWS Elastic Beanstalk and Code Pipeline.